 Are there programs for students on school holidays?

 No. The school is fully closed (office, classes and after care) on all federal and traditional school holidays: Labor Day, Thanksgiving (three days), Winter Break (approximately 10 days), Christmas Day, New Year's Day, Martin Luther King Jr. Day, President's Day, Memorial Day, and July 4.

 Does enrollment in the After Care program cover the fees for Elementary and Junior High student participation in sports or other similar activities?

 No. The budget for After Care covers the cost of that program, including all employee expenses, administration functions, facility expenses, materials and supplies.
 Sports and other enrichment programs have separate fees and budgets.

 What is the Now and Then Program?

 The Now and Then Program is a payment option that allows families to use the Before and After Care programs occasionally or less than full-time/full year.

 Note regarding Early Childhood Before Care: The Now and Then option for Before Care (7:15-8:30 a.m.) is available to all Early Childhood students on regular school days.
 On Non-Class days (those periods when the classes close early for staff meetings, in-service professional days and parent conference days) Before Care is available to Full Day Early Childhood students only.

-- Note regarding Early Childhood After Care: The Now and Then After Care option (3:30-6:00 p.m.) is available to Full Day Early Childhood students on regular school days and on Non-Class days (those periods when the classes close early for staff meetings, in-service professional days and parent conference days.
+- Note regarding Early Childhood After Care: The Now and Then After Care option is available to Full Day Early Childhood students on regular school days.
+The Now and Then After Care option is not available on Non-Class days (those periods when the classes close early for staff meetings, in-service professional days and parent conference days.)

 Can the Now and Then fees be included in the enrollment contract?